Ascochyta leaf and pod spot of faba bean

 - Blackspot Management Guide for Victoria

-This Information Note (AG 0151) was prepared with assistance from Trevor Bretag, Horsham and Luise Sigel, Agriculture Victoria, Horsham.
-Support by Agriculture Victoria (DEDJTR) in partnership with the Grain Development Corporation is gratefully acknowledged.
-Last Updated: 25th July 2016
+Helen Richardson, Trevor Bretag, Horsham and Luise Sigel, Agriculture Victoria, Horsham.
+Support by the Grains Research and Development Corporation is gratefully acknowledged.